Redmond Airport power outage, unstaffed control tower lead to 3 canceled incoming flights, outgoing impacts

 'Kind of unique - something we haven't seen before,' airport director says

 REDMOND, Ore.
-(KTVZ) – Two power outages at the Redmond Municipal Airport late Friday night shut down the automated weather station incoming pilots depend on for required weather reports, leading to cancellation of three late-night arrivals and departure impacts on flights Saturday morning, an official said.
+(KTVZ) – Two power outages at the Redmond Municipal Airport late Friday night shut down the automated weather station incoming pilots depend on for required weather reports, leading to cancellation of three late-night arrivals and also affected departing flights Saturday morning, an official said.

-The airport has backup power for the terminal and other facilities at the city-owned airport, but there is not one for the Automated Weather Observation System (AWOS), which updates weather conditions every 10 minutes.
+The airport has backup power for the terminal and other facilities at the city-owned airport, but there is no such backup for the Automated Weather Observation System (AWOS), which automatically updates weather conditions every 10 minutes.
 That system is owned by the National Weather Service, Airport Director Zachary Bass said Saturday.

 The power outage and resulting AWOS outage have happened before, Bass explained - but the “uniqueness” this time was that a backup option was not available: an air traffic controller who is certified to read the weather information to incoming pilots from the control tower.